Scroll to top

 😕

-Reads FAQs but still not fully convinced
+Reads FAQs but remains unconvinced

-“Hmm… these answers don’t really reassure me about my choice.”
+“Hmm… these answers don’t really reassure me.”

-Planned Design Changes
+Planned Design Changes & Principles

-Plans aligned to business growth stages Instead of tech specs, I framed plans around business milestones: Essentials for "starting," Standard for "scaling," and Premium for "optimizing."
-This lets users self-identify their needs instantly.
+Instead of tech specs, I framed plans around business milestones: Essentials for "starting," Standard for "scaling," and Premium for "optimizing."
+Placing the premium plan as a visual anchor makes Standard feel like a bargain.

-Standard positioned as the natural upgrade I shifted the focus of the Essentials plan to be transitional.
+I shifted the focus of the Essentials plan to be transitional.
 By limiting high-growth tools but keeping the price close to Standard, the value gap becomes obvious and nudges users toward the mid-tier.

-Extra capacity reframed as flexibility I used dynamic messaging to turn "paying for unused contacts" into "room to grow."
+I used dynamic messaging to turn paying for unused contacts into room to grow.
 This changes the perception from overpaying to having a stable, scale-ready foundation.

-Hidden costs made explicit early I brought overage explanations out of the fine print and onto the main stage.
-Surfacing these costs early builds the trust necessary to get a user to click "Buy."
+I brought overage explanations out of the fine print and onto the main stage.
+Moving trust signals near CTAs builds the trust necessary to reassure users at the decision point.

 Challenges, Wireframes and Iterations